tudeikb/tudeikb.github.io/docs/snowflake/exam-prep/3-performance-concepts.md

 * The table is either not clustered or the table is frequently queried on columns other than the cluster key columns.

 ### Persisted query results
+When a query is executed, the result is <u>persisted (i.e. cached)</u> for a period of time.
+At the end of the time period, the result is purged from the system.

+Snowflake uses persisted query results to avoid re-generating results when nothing has changed (i.e. <u>“retrieval optimization”</u>).

+<u>For persisted query results of all sizes, the cache expires after 24 hours.</u>

+Note that the <u>security token</u> used to access <u>large persisted query results (i.e. greater than 100 KB in size) expires after 6 hours</u>.
+A new token can be retrieved to access results while they are still in cache.
+Smaller persisted query results do not use an access token.

+In some cases, you might want to perform further processing on the result of a query that you’ve already run.
+Post-processing can be performed using the <u>`RESULT_SCAN` table function</u>.
+The function returns the results of the previous query as a “table” and a new query can then be run on the tabular data.

 ### Understanding the impact of different types of caching

 #### Metadata Cache
 Snowflake stores certain information about each table like <u>row count, min/max values</u> of a column in its <u>metadata in the cloud services layer</u> so that certain queries about the table can be easily answered <u>without reading the table data</u>.
 This table information stored in metadata is referred as Metadata Cache in Snowflake.

 The information that Snowflake stores about each table in metadata include: